 You can’t get insurance coverage on a salvage vehicle until you have the rebuilt title.
 That’s because the car before repairs isn’t even legal to drive.
-However, once you have it re-titled and you have the proper registration, then you can get insurance policies.
+However, once you have it re-titled and you have the proper registration, then you can go to insurer and get insurance policies.
 The easiest to acquire will be liability.
 That’s the minimum you need for your car to be legally drivable.

 However, if you do some shopping and look at different companies, you may even find one that will offer comprehensive or universal insurance so that the car is fully covered.
 As long as you have liability, you will be able to drive with no problems.

 What Is a Salvaged Car?

 So, just how much damage would a salvage car have?
 It can really depend.
 Cars can be titled salvage for a number of different reasons, including:

 The type of damage can vary drastically.
 In some cases, it may simply be cosmetic damage and you may not have to put much money into it at all.
 On the other hand, if the car was in a collision, then the cost of repairs can be significantly higher, but the original cost of the car at auction will be lower in that case.